csells/go_router/README.md

     the router is that stack of pushes?
 - Sub routes are needed to translate /login into a one-page stack (no home page) and /settings into a two-page stack (include the home page).
+- How does state restoration work wrt routing?